One dead after two reported explosions near Brazil’s Supreme Court

 “A citizen approached the Supreme Court, where he tried to enter inside the building but couldn’t proceed.
 And then the explosion happened at the door,” Leao told the media.

-In the aftermath of the incident, the head of the Supreme Court, Luís Roberto Barroso, held a telephone call with President Lula, the general director of the federal police and leaders in the Federal District’s government, according to the court’s press release.
+In the aftermath of the incident, the head of the Supreme Court, Luis Roberto Barroso, held a telephone call with President Luiz Inacio Lula da Silva, the general director of the federal police and leaders in the Federal District’s government, according to the court’s press release.

 Other government officials have voiced their concern and alarm to the press.